Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life

 What Is Selenium?

-The Boring Facts: Selenium is an element that was originally discovered in 1818 by the famous scientist Berzelius.
-It is a trace element that can be found in the soil.
+The Boring Facts: Selenium is an element that was initially discovered in 1818 by the famous scientist Berzelius.
+It is a trace element found in the soil.
 The soil transfers this mineral to the food planted there; therefore, the amount within a portion of food is primarily determined by how much is in the ground where it grows.

 This element is essential for our bodies due to its antioxidant properties.
 Selenium is found in every cell within our body, but is found in abundance in our kidneys, liver, spleen, pancreas, and the male testes.